 It's really simple to set up.
 Create an account or log in to get started.

-Ever watch a holiday movie in which someone is given an awesome gift and you find yourself coveting it?
+Ever watch a holiday movie in which someone is given an awesome gift and you find yourself coveting it (and even better, wanting to score a great deal on it)?
 It happens to us rather frequently, so we decided to put together this ultimate wish list based solely on items that are only available to people in holiday movies.
 (Mostly!)

 Price: $139.99 with $35 s&h (a low by $50)

 We'd be over the moon to actually receive a full, 1:1 replica of the original movie prop.
 However, we'd then be faced with the reality of putting a "sexy leg" in our window for all the world to see.
 We suspect we'd be less like Darren McGavin and more like Melinda Dillon in this respect — that is, embarrassed — but we'd still get a kick out of owning one ... as long as it stayed tucked away in its box, in the attic, away from the judging eyes of neighbors.

 Price: $7.95 with $6.34 s&h (a low by $2)

 Is it weird that we want to own the saddest tree ever captured on film?
 Essentially, it's a tree that's about to die, right?
 Yet everyone wants the scrawny/sad version before it's all spruced up.
 And it's not like we're going to give it the makeover that the Peanuts Gang does, either.
 Nope, we're going to leave it as is, its potential unfulfilled and looking like a sad twig.
 Put that way, to own one just sounds cruel.